Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Okay.
 Fuckers had grenades.
 Not usin’ Nervejam, though.
 Why not?

-…’cuz they wanted him alive.
+...’cuz they wanted him alive.
 ‘Fer vivisection prob’ly.

 Fuck that.